Contract furniture is about people – not contracts.Download our Position Paper

 While Interface is a leader in carpet design and progressive concepts such as design biomimicry and manufacturing sustainability, the company sometimes struggled with balancing customer choice with product positioning.
-As a long-time provider to the specified interiors industry, Peopledesign was in a good position to help forge a new path.
+As a long-time provider to the build environments industry, Peopledesign was in an excellent position to help forge a new path.
 We conducted additional customer research and executive interviews to develop a new strategic trajectory.
 The resulting recommendation was a new program called POP.

 Interface POP products have seen a double-digit increase in sales over other products, and the POP program has become one of Interface's most important marketing initiatives.

-The HON Company is a clear mid-market leader in commercial office furniture, but when it became clear that the brand needed more focus and customer meaning, the leadership team engaged Peopledesign.
+The HON Company is a clear mid-market leader in commercial office furniture.
+Still, when it became clear that the brand needed more focus and customer meaning, the leadership team engaged Peopledesign.

 We helped define the company value proposition, brand pillars, and company voice, serving as guideposts for marketing, product development, sales, and human resources.
 Our work encompassed executive alignment, customer research, and developing strategic roadmaps.
 As a strategic partner through the transformation, we provided practical tools and benchmarks to govern the company's brand identity program, product positioning, and inspirational expressions of a new vision.

-Peopledesign has been a key strategic partner in our branding initiatives.
+Peopledesign is a key strategic partner.
 Their work is imaginative, inspiring, and meaningful in building our brand.
 We rely on Peopledesign to challenge us, provide creative solutions, and develop solutions in a fast-paced environment.

 —Tim Smith, Vice President, The HON Company